Chart Color Schemes

 Morisset - Cooranbong has a typical household mix, with a fairly typical median household size

 Family households account for 69.8% of all households, including 27.9% couples with children, 29.7% couples without children, and 11.3% single parent families.
-Non-family households constitute the remaining 30.2%, with lone person households making up 27.0% and group households comprising 3.1%.
+Non-family households constitute the remaining 30.2%, with lone person households at 27.0% and group households comprising 3.1%.
 The median household size is 2.5 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households